wwkimball/wwkimball-dovecot/README.md

 This module specifically affects the following resources:

-1. The primary dovecot package, or whatever it is named for your platform.
+* The primary dovecot package, or whatever it is named for your platform.
-2. Any set of dovecot plugin packages that you define, including what to do with them.
+* Any set of dovecot plugin packages that you define, including what to do with them.
-3. Every line of every file in the dovecot configuration directory and its conf.d subdirectory.
+* Every line of every file in the dovecot configuration directory and its conf.d subdirectory.
-4. The dovecot service -- by any name -- if you so choose.
+* The dovecot service -- by any name -- if you so choose.

 ### Setup Requirements

-Please refer to the _dependencies_ section of the _metadata.json_ file to learn what other modules this one needs.
+Please refer to the *dependencies* section of [metadata.json](metadata.json) to learn what other modules this one needs, if any.

 ### Beginning with dovecot